 If there was ever a time when one car could be considered the sexiest ever made, the Alfa Romeo 33 Stradale would be one of them.
-Released by Afla Romeo in 1967 at the Sports Car Show at Monza, Italy, this rear mid-engine sport car is nothing short of spectacular!
+Released by Afla Romeo in 1967 at the Sports Car Show at Monza, Italy, this rear mid-engine sports car is nothing short of spectacular!
 I’ll be honest with you, I don’t collect many classic cars.
 I didn’t even know this masterpiece was even made until AUTOart introduced the Alfa Romeo 33 Stradale Prototype as a future release.
 I’m definitely no authority on Alfa Romeo or the 33 Stradale for that matter, but examining photos I can say AUTOart did a pretty fine job.

-Considered a Millennium Series by AUTOart, the model is packaged in the typical four window box with plastic internal frame.
+Considered a Millennium Series by AUTOart, the model is packaged in the typical four window box with a plastic internal frame.
 At first glance, my thoughts were geez this Alfa is small.
-What can you say about the car that probably hasn’t been said before, no matter what angle you look at it from it looks gorgeous.
+What can you say about the car that probably hasn’t been saying before, no matter what angle you look at it from it looks gorgeous.
 AUTOart did a great job capturing the lines of the 33 Stradale.
 The paint is fresh and smooth – no orange peel anywhere on the model.
-Panel gaps are minimal, and based on the complexity of the doors and curved glass, AUTOart did a terrific job.
+Panel gaps are minimal and based on the complexity of the doors and curved glass, AUTOart did a terrific job.
 Shutlines are excellent throughout – even after multiple executions of opening the various bits on the car.
-The front end features the two beam headlights and 3D emblem.
+The front end features the two-beam headlights and 3D emblem.
 But the rear/ass on the Alfa Romeo 33 Stradale is to die for, just beautiful!

 Wheels and tires aren’t too complex compared to other AUTOart releases.
 Tire and rim size mimic the 1:1 nicely and both pieces are executed with quality.
 Overall ride height seems to be in line with the original car as well.